What’s on the MCAT?

 Can you analyze research data, identify patterns, and draw conclusions based on what’s presented?
 If you want to be a successful doctor, this is a skill you will need to master.

-But, what is on the MCAT?
-There are 4 timed sections of this exam, each with its own set of topics (and subtopics) to cover.
-The following is a full MCAT breakdown section-by-section:
+The MCAT has 4 timed sections of this exam, each with its own set of topics (and subtopics) to cover.
+The following is a full MCAT breakdown section-by-section.

 Chemical and Physical Foundations of Biological Systems